DayZ

 The most common way to pass out is by being hit by another player using a weapon or from their fists.
 Large blunt objects like sledgehammers, pipe wrenches, and fire axes have a shock damage modifier.
 Heavy attacks with or without a weapon are unblockable and deal a whopping amount of shock damage while stumbling you backwards.
 Zombies don't deal much shock damage unless you endure multiple attacks from multiple zombies all at once.

 The only indicator of a falling shock stat is when your vision goes dark at the corners of your vision.
-If your shock falls to the value of 0, you'll temporarily lose consciousness.
+If your shock climbs to the value of 100, you'll temporarily lose consciousness.
 Depending on the cause, it varies how much time until you wake up.
 During this, zombies, wolves, and bears will walk away from you, and another player can resuscitate you if they wish.

 While unconscious, pressing the escape key pulls the menu up.
 You can exit to leave the server or respawn to end your life, but keep in mind both of these options kill your current character.
 The only way to wake up from unconsciousness is naturally after a number of seconds, or from a player resuscitating you.
 The longest uncon time is 50 seconds from stepping on a landmine.